 - If there is an attack, leave the affected area immediately if it is safe to do so.

 Austria has a low rate of serious crime.

 Petty crime, including bag snatching and pickpocketing, is increasing, particularly on public transport and in tourist areas.
 Travellers are frequently targeted at Vienna's three largest train stations (Westbahnhof, Hauptbahnhof and Meidling), the plaza around St Stephan's Cathedral and the nearby shopping areas.
 Passengers sleeping on the train from Prague to Vienna have lost wallets and passports to thieves, who typically slash passengers' luggage or pockets.
 International night trains are also targeted by thieves.
 Exercise caution around subway stations and city parks after dark.

 There are increasing reports of ATM fraud in Vienna, particularly around St Stephan's Cathedral.

 - Pay close attention to your personal belongings, particularly in places frequented by tourists and on public transport.

 - Carry only what you need for the day.
 Leave other valuables, including your passport, in a secure location.
 Keep your passport and other identity documents separate from each other.

-- Be vigilant when using ATMs and credit cards.
-Keep your card in sight at all times, take care not to expose your PIN, particularly when using ATMs, and monitor your transaction statements.
+- Be alert when using ATMs and credit cards.
+Keep your card in sight at all times, take care not to expose your PIN, and monitor your transaction statements.

 Civil unrest and political tension